FrancisVila/MFT_convert/content/en/docs/TransferCFT/overview_intro/suite_architecture.md

 ##### SecureTransport

 SecureTransport is an enhanced, secure, scalable, and highly available gateway for both system-to system data transfers and ad hoc human transactions.
-In <span class="mc-variable suite_variables.TransferBusName variable">Managed File Transfer</span>, <span class="mc-variable suite_variables.SecureTransportName variable">SecureTransport</span> serves as a hub to secure and route file transfers between partners, internal applications, and humans.
+In {{< TransferCFT/transferbusname  >}}, {{< TransferCFT/securetransportname  >}} serves as a hub to secure and route file transfers between partners, internal applications, and humans.

-##### <span class="mc-variable suite_variables.SecureTransportEdgeName variable">SecureTransport Edge</span>
+##### {{< TransferCFT/securetransportedgename  >}}

-Using <span class="mc-variable suite_variables.SecureTransportEdgeName variable">SecureTransport Edge</span>, you can create a multi-tier file exchange infrastructure with multi-protocol managed file transfer, SSL termination, and back-end authorization that streams data across the DMZ to <span class="mc-variable suite_variables.SecureTransportName variable">SecureTransport</span>.
+Using {{< TransferCFT/securetransportedgename  >}}, you can create a multi-tier file exchange infrastructure with multi-protocol managed file transfer, SSL termination, and back-end authorization that streams data across the DMZ to {{< TransferCFT/securetransportname  >}}.

 You can deploy multiple Edge gateways in the DMZ for load balancing and performance optimization.

-<span class="mc-variable suite_variables.SecureTransportEdgeName variable">SecureTransport Edge</span> also safeguards compliance wit HSOX, GLBA, HIPAA, and other corporate, industry, and government mandates governing the security and privacy of sensitive information.
+{{< TransferCFT/securetransportedgename  >}} also safeguards compliance wit HSOX, GLBA, HIPAA, and other corporate, industry, and government mandates governing the security and privacy of sensitive information.

 <span id="SecureRelay"></span>